voidspace/voidspace.github.io/webtesting-and-scraping.md

 1. What hoops do our users actually have to jump through to use our website, could they be easier or bettter designed for a better user experience (UX)?
 2. Does our website acutally work!
 Can users perform the actions they need without bugs!

+Finding bugs on your staging website with an automated testing suite using selenium is *waaaay* less embarrassing than having your customers discover them live on site.
+Minimal sets of tests can even be deleloped as "gating checks" for commits to master, making  it less likely that fundamentlly broken code can be delivered to production.

+For for functional tests speed of test run is always a trade-off against how much detail to test functionality in.
+This trade-off is one of the things we discuss and consider in this course.

 The same, or similar, tools and techniques can be used for testing web apis.